rayokota/provision-angular-sinatra/README.md

-# The Angular-Dropwizard provisioner
+# The Angular-Sinatra provisioner

-An [Ansible](http://www.ansible.com/home) provisioner for [AngularJS](http://angularjs.org) and [Dropwizard](http://dropwizard.codahale.com).
+An [Ansible](http://www.ansible.com/home) provisioner for [AngularJS](http://angularjs.org) and [Sinatra](http://www.sinatrarb.com/).

-This provisioner installs the [Angular-Dropwizard generator](https://github.com/rayokota/generator-angular-dropwizard) and all prerequisites.
+This provisioner installs the [Angular-Sinatra generator](https://github.com/rayokota/generator-angular-sinatra) and all prerequisites.
 Currently it only supports Ubuntu 12.04.

 ## Installation